BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 280 ---

-L 12/280 EN Official Journal of the European Union 17.1.2015

 (8) The estimated standard deviation of changes in annuity benefits shall be equal to the following: